Principal's Indigenous Boarding

 - A candidate who would not ordinarily be able to afford the tuition fees

-- Previously attended primary or secondary schooling in a regional or remote area
+- Have previously attended primary or secondary schooling in a regional or remote area

 Documentation to be uploaded with Scholarship Application: